Free PHP Tutorials

-More Variable Practice
+More PHP Variable Practice

 In the previous section, you started to work with variables.
 You outputted text to a page.
 In the next few sections, you'll do some more work with variables, and learn how to do your sums with PHP.